 Example 1.b: Fetching the SMQ broker table.

-The returned value, saved as the local variable 'broker' above, is a Lua table (object).
-This table includes one function, the create function, which is used in the example below.
+The returned value, saved as the local variable 'broker', is a Lua table (object).
+This table includes one function, the create function, which is used in the following example.

 Example 2: Fetching the SMQ broker table and creating an SMQ broker instance.